polm/posuto/README.md

 Yomigana are converted to full-width kana.

-## Romaji

-Romaji in the original file are in all caps.
-This is converted to title case.

-The supplied romaji make no effort to accommodate words of foreign origin, so "スウェーデンヒルズ" is rendered as "Suedenhiruzu" rather than "Sweden Hills".
-It may be possible to improve on this but it's outside the scope of this library; it's better to use a good romanization library, like [cutlet](https://github.com/polm/cutlet).

-Some more issues:

-- 1006890: "大手町　ＪＡビル（地階・階層不明）" → "OTEMACHI JIEIEIBIRU(CHIKAI.KAISOFUM"
-  - JA → JIEIEI
-  - `・` → `.`
-  - transliteration is randomly truncated, also not translated
-- 1000004: "次のビルを除く" → "TSUGINOBIRUONOZOKU"

-In general use the romaji here with caution.

-    sweden = posuto.get('0613777')
-    print(sweden.romaji)
-    # "Hokkaido, Ishikari Gun Tobetsu Cho, Suedenhiruzu"

 ## Long Neighborhood Names

 The postal data README explains that when the neighborhood field is over 38